pidcodes/pidcodes.github.com/howto.md

 source: http://github.com/myorg/mydevice/
 ---
 ```

+The `title` field is what will appear on the pid.codes directory.
+Titles will be prefixed with the name of your organisation, so don't include that in the title.
+Try and pick a name you'd want to see in Device Manager or dmesg.

 For the `owner` field, specify the name of the directory you created for your organisation in step 2.
 For license, you must name a valid open-source license; pull requests that do not have this field filled out correctly will be rejected.